 Contact a Long Island, NY divorce law firm that provides value for your money and offers free consultations

 For more than 30 years, Simonetti & Associates has delivered cost-effective legal representation to clients throughout Long Island and the Nassau County area.
 If you are currently represented by another lawyer but are dissatisfied with the service you are receiving, we welcome you to make a smooth transition to our firm.
 For your free initial consultation, call 877-385-2560 or contact us online.
-At our Woodbury and downtown New York offices, we offer flexible hours and return calls after hours.
+At our Syosset and Water Mill offices, we offer flexible hours and return calls after hours.

 Request A Free Consultation

 Fill out the form below and we will contact you as soon as possible.
 Not a fan of filling out forms?
 We understand, call us at 1-877-385-2560 and we can set up your consultation over the phone.